pydata/xarray/doc/getting-started-guide/quick-overview.rst

     dt["simulation/coarse/foo"]

-We can also view the data in a particular group as a readonly :py:class:`~xarray.datatree.DatasetView` using :py:attr:`xarray.datatree.ds`:
+We can also view the data in a particular group as a readonly :py:class:`~xarray.datatree.DatasetView` using :py:attr:`xarray.datatree.dataset`:

 .. ipython:: python

-    dt["simulation/coarse"].ds
+    dt["simulation/coarse"].dataset

 We can get a copy of the :py:class:`~xarray.Dataset` including the inherited coordinates by calling the :py:class:`~xarray.datatree.to_dataset` method: